dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 '''
 subprocess.Popen()
-Opens a new subprocess and executes the unix command in the args array, passing the output to STDOUT.
+Opens a new subprocess and executes the Unix command in the args array, passing the output to STDOUT.
-This is the equivalent of typing: hdfs dfs -ls /user/koza/sort/secondary_sort_output/part-* in the unix shell prompt
+This is the equivalent of typing: hdfs dfs -ls /user/koza/sort/secondary_sort_output/part-* in the Unix shell prompt
 Even though we cannot see this output it would look like this:
 -rw-r--r--   1 koza supergroup        141 2016-08-20 19:25 /user/koza/sort/secondary_sort_output/part-00000
 -rw-r--r--   1 koza supergroup        164 2016-08-20 19:25 /user/koza/sort/secondary_sort_output/part-00001